micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [get over a hectic week].
 To recover or find relief from a busy, stressful, or exhausting period of time, such as a week filled with many activities or obligations.
 #### [Return to Q Index](#section1)

-## <a name="question16"></a>Q16:   Please give me an example including,"dedicated to","be commited to", "be intended for", "accessory", "up and coming", "perseverance".{Story-style.  inspirational, perseverance; extra requirement.  more than 70 words}
+## <a name="question16"></a>Q16:   Please give me an example including,"dedicated to","be commited to", "be intended for", "accessory", "up and coming", "perseverance".%Story-style.  inspirational, perseverance; extra requirement.  more than 70 words%

 #### A16: